DevNaga/devnaga.github.io/_posts/2019-01-22-rsa-keygen.markdown

 On the path towards learning OpenSSL fully and to complete some of my own [EDGEOS](https://github.com/devnaga/edgemw) project features, i have encountered RSA Signatures.

-To perform any signing or verification project, it would require keys.
+To perform any asymmetric signing or verification, it would require keys.
 RSA being the PKI, involve generating keypairs, Public and private.

 OpenSSL library's EVP interface provides helper functions to generate keypairs.